HospitalRun/hospitalrun-frontend/README.md

 ### Running Tests Locally

-To run the test suit locally while developing, just run `ember test` from the project root.
+To run the test suite locally while developing, just run `ember test` from the project root.

 Tests will also run automatically via Travis CI when you push a branch to the repository or a pull request.
 You can view output by going to the Travis test status from the Pull Request merge box.